AKC Champion Blythewood Gun For Hire

 We are not open to the public!

 We do not have "business hours".
-We do not have a kennel and our dogs are in our private home.
+We keep our dogs in our private home.
 Only those that have been screened may visit by appointment only.

 If you want a merle dog, that is your prerogative but don't let someone pawn it off as purebred, because it isn't!